diegargon/monnet/README.md

 MonNet is currently in an early version.
 It is possible that issues may arise between versions.
 The compatibility is not guaranteed.

-The English language (EN/US) is AI generated.

-I started implementing Ansible as a replacement for phpseclib as a method to connect to and retrieve data from hosts.
+I started implementing Ansible as a replacement for phpseclib as a method to connect to and retrieve data from hosts, automate installations and other tasks

 # Features